NeDolM/moved/README.md

 Moved repository to BitBucket as a private repository
 -----------------------------------------------------

-Bitbucket website is ugly and outdated, the software sucks horrifically but privacy is offered for free and unlimited.
+Bitbucket website is ugly and outdated, the software to sync remote & local repository sucks horrifically but the privacy option of the project is offered for free and unlimited.

-The github software works with  Bitbucket so   you can avoid using Sourcetree for ever!
+The github software works with  Bitbucket so you can avoid using Sourcetree!